ferrarimarco/home-lab/README.md

 For example, follow
 [these instructions for Google Domains](https://cloud.google.com/dns/docs/tutorials/create-domain-tutorial#update-nameservers).

+### Configure network shares

+To allow access to Samba network shares, do the following:

+1. Create a Linux system user.
+1. Add the user to the Samba database:

+    ```shell
+    sudo smbpasswd -a pi
+    ```

 ## Monitoring

 To monitor the status of the home lab, the automated provisioning and configuration